 Entry requirements and process

-A Sixth Form social evening is held in June of the year of entry and is a useful opportunity to meet pupils joining the Sixth Form, as well as to meet houseparents.
+A Sixth Form social evening is held in June of the year of entry and is a useful opportunity to meet students joining the Sixth Form, as well as to meet houseparents.

-Students from outside the EU require a visa to study in the UK and Hurst will sponsor a student who has accepted a place in order that they can obtain one.
+Students from outside the EU require a visa to study in the UK and Hurst will sponsor a student who has accepted a place in order for them to obtain one.